hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_C.md

 THEN /CC170C/Consignment/ActiveBorderTransportMeans = “N”<br />
 ELSE<br />
 IF /CC015C/TransitOperation/security is in SET {1,2,3}<br />
-AND /CC013C/Consignment/ActiveBorderTransportMeans is NOT PRESENT<br />
-AND /CC015C/Consignment/ActiveBorderTransportMeans is NOT PRESENT<br />
 THEN /CC170C/Consignment/ActiveBorderTransportMeans = “R”<br />
 ELSE /CC170C/Consignment/ActiveBorderTransportMeans = “O”